marcelomagario/landing-page/README.md

 # landing-page

-This is my second project of The Odin Project - Fundalmentals.

-It shows my HTML and CSS (Flexbox) knowledge.
+This is my second project of The Odin Project - Fundalmentals with HTML and CSS Flexbox.